 - Clinical Practice

 - Animal Shelters

 - Diagnostic Laboratories

 - Educational Institutions

 - Pharmaceutical and Research Industry

-- · Veterinary Supply and Equipment Sales
+- Veterinary Supply and Equipment Sales

 - Zoo/Wildlife Medicine

 - State and Federal Agencies

 - Farms & Stables

-- Veterinary Technician has been listed as one of Money Magazine's "Top 10 Fastest Growing Career Fields." - In 2011, there were about ten jobs available per graduate. - At the present time, there is a serious shortage of veterinary technicians throughout the country.
+- Veterinary Technician has been listed as one of Money Magazine's "Top 10 Fastest Growing Career Fields." - At the present time, there is a serious shortage of veterinary technicians throughout the country.

-Articulation agreement with Cornell College of Agriculture and Life Sciences undergraduate program in Animal Science for any student graduating with a 3.0 average and possessing the required prerequisite courses.
+- Articulation agreement with Cornell College of Agriculture and Life Sciences undergraduate program in Animal Science for any student graduating with a 3.0 average and possessing the required prerequisite courses. - Articulation agreement with Mercy College.

-- Articulation agreement with Mercy College. - SUNY Canton (Veterinary Services Management, B.Tech.)
+• SUNY Canton (Veterinary Services Management, B.Tech.)